-I also remember my mother having a set of books which she had loved from her childhood called The Honeybunch Books.
+I also remember my mother had a beloved set of books from her childhood called The Honeybunch Books.
 She originally read a set belonging to her grandmother, but happened upon a set later in life and snatched them up.
-Here is what her Honeybunch books looked like (although she did say that her grandmother's set looked different):
+Here is what her Honeybunch books looked like (although her grandmother's set looked different):

-This same exact thing happened to me shortly after my husband and I moved to DeKalb.
-I don't believe we even had children yet.
+This same thing happened to me shortly after my husband and I moved to DeKalb.
+We didn't even have children yet.
 I was spending a leisurely afternoon (there will come a day when I have those again, right?) in a used book store and chanced upon a complete 10 volume set of Collier's Junior Classics for only $15.
 I knew immediately that I had to have them.

 My parents had purchased the Collier's Encyclopedia set when we were children.
 They probably decided that this extra set of junior classics would be beneficial.
-I clearly remember being read stories from these books (as well as reading them on my own when I was a bit older).
+I clearly remember being read stories from these books (and read them on my own when I was older).

 Volume Two, Once Upon a Time, contains fables and folk tales organized by country of origin.
 This is the volume which clinched the deal for me, since I have never seen my favorite from this volume anywhere else.
 It is a folk story called "Soap, Soap, Soap," retold by Richard Chase.
 We loved it so much, while growing up, that my older brother Mark memorized the entire three and a half page story and would recite it with a southern drawl.